 Who gets it?

-Alopecia areata usually affects teenagers and young adults, but it can affect people of any age.
-It is just as common among men as women.
+There is a higher prevalence of alopecia among men than women, and it usually affects teenagers and young adults, but it can also affect older people if it is just as common among men and women.

 Is there a cure?

-There is no known cure, although there are various treatments which may be effective for some people.
+There is no known cure, although there are various treatments that may be effective for some people.